 Listed as a budget-friendly tire, Cooper Tires would be best as a tire for those on a budget who still want an American-made tire.
 Unfortunately, American-made tires have a reputation for often costing more than their foreign-made counterparts.
 Two of the biggest qualities that you will see from Cooper include safety and durability.

 For those in a rainy climate, Cooper tires have another advantage in their tread.
 They structured the tread well to push off the excess water from the road.
 This design will prevent hydroplaning for extra safety.

 That matters because some estimates show that one out of every four car accident deaths happened because of inclement weather.
 Of 445,000 injuries due to crashes, an estimated 46 percent of them happened during rainfall.
-In the rainiest states like Hawaii, Louisiana and Mississippi, Cooper tires could prove a big safety advantage.
-Cooper tires are without a doubt some of the best tires made in USA.
+In the rainiest states like Hawaii, Louisiana, and Mississippi, Cooper tires could prove a big safety advantage.
+Cooper tires are, without a doubt, some of the best tires made in the USA.